Blog

 Location, location and time

-on Oct 27 in Uncategorized posted by admin
+on Oct 27 in Uncategorized posted by

 Select a quiet “homework spot” for your child’s homework.
 Identify a location with limited distractions, ample workspace and adequate lighting.
 Make sure that the television is turned off and there should be no social networking during homework time.
 Keep a plastic crate with necessary supplies and access to resources such as a computer, dictionary, encyclopedia, thesaurus, globe and maps.
 Your child needs a calendar to record assignments and to track what is due and when.
 A calendar will also add accountability to the process and teach time management.